ankane/pretender/README.md

 **Note:** the name of this method is configurable (details at the end)

-Now we need to setup a way to login as another user.  **Pretender makes no assumptions about how you want to do this**.
+Now we need to set up a way to login as another user.  **Pretender makes no assumptions about how you want to do this**.
 I like to add this to my admin dashboard.

 ### Sample Implementation